sanjuthomas/kafka-connect-couchdb/README.md

 [Apache ZooKeeper](https://zookeeper.apache.org) and [Apache Kafka](https://kafka.apache.org) installed and running in your machine.
 Please refer to respective sites to download, install, and start ZooKeeper and Kafka.

 ## What is CouchDB?
-Seamless multi-master sync, that scales from Big Data to Mobile, with an Intuitive HTTP/JSON API and designed for Reliability. [website.](http://couchdb.apache.org)
+Seamless multi-master sync, that scales from Big Data to Mobile, with an Intuitive HTTP/JSON API and designed for Reliability.
+For more details, refer to official [website.](http://couchdb.apache.org)

 ## What is Apache Kafka?
 Apache Kafka is an open-source stream processing platform developed by the Apache Software Foundation written in Scala and Java.
 The project aims to provide a unified, high-throughput, low-latency platform for handling real-time data feeds.
 For more details, please refer to [kafka home page](https://kafka.apache.org/).